simonpintarelli/marvel-uenv/uenv.md

 On Alps it is installed in `/opt/cray`
 - RPMs installed via zypper
-  - CSCS can choose which RPMs to install, customization is difficult
+  - CSCS can choose which RPMs to install,
 - Changes require rebuilding the node image and rebooting nodes
 - New release every 3 months